nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 1e-6 6263
 ```

-Here's a representative image of what the SNP calling density under different `SNP_pval` cutoffs may look like.
+Here's a representative image of what the SNP MAF density under different `SNP_pval` cutoffs may look like.
+Note that sites
+with MAF below a certain cutoff can be discarded with `-minMaf`.
+This can be useful for PCA, admixture, or GWAS-type analyses where a
+minimum MAF (e.g. 5%) can help reduce noise and improve inference.

 ![snp_call_comparison](../files/snp_call_comparison.png)